 Check whether the supplier's product meets UK legal requirements

 - The product will need to meet UK safety standards.
-You can be prosecuted for selling unsafe products, and can be sued for any harm caused by unsafe products you import from outside the EU.
+You can be prosecuted for selling unsafe products, and can be sued for any harm caused by unsafe products you import.

 - Products must meet UK labelling and packaging requirements.
 For example, labels must be printed in English, and must use metric weights and measures.

 - There are specific regulations affecting certain types of product.
 For example, foods, building materials, chemicals and clothing.

 - You may have to ask your supplier to modify the product to suit the UK.

 Take advice on drawing up an import contract